ds233412/web-dev-hw/assignment-5/readme.md

 Third party media is better because it is more reliable and works at a faster rate.

-My work cycle for this assignment for this assignment was rather slow for me, because I hard time remembering some of the concepts in previous classes.
+My work cycle for this assignment for this assignment was rather slow for me, because I had a hard time remembering some of the concepts in previous classes.
 I eventually found my groove, and ended up having a lot of fun with it.
 I am a musician, so I found this assignment particularly interesting.

 ![Work Space](./images/screenshot.png)